It was another lackluster winter for snow in D.C., but several people saw it coming

 Past reader winners

-Below, find winners of past Capital Weather Gang snowfall forecasts:
+Below, find winners of past Capital Weather Gang snowfall forecast contests: